Child servants a blot on Haiti's abolitionist past

 REFUGE

-For Denois, four years of verbal and physical abuse finally ended when a concerned neighbor put her in touch with Haiti's social services, which referred her to the Action Centre for Development.
+For Denois, four years of verbal and physical abuse finally ended when a concerned neighbour put her in touch with Haiti's social services, which referred her to the Action Centre for Development.

 An hour's drive from Port-au-Prince, the refuge is home to nearly 100 former restaveks and street children.